ppearson/psrec/README.md

 * `--normalise-cpu-usage`: If specified, psrec will normalise the CPU usage sample values to the number of threads on the machine (so full CPU usage on all cores/threads will be 100%).
 By default it does not, and produces absolute CPU usage sample values.
 * `--record_child_processes`: If specified, psrec will include stats for child processes as well as the main process.
 * `--record_thread_count`: If specified, psrec will also record additional information about the thread count of the process.
+* `--record_file_descriptor_count`: If specified, psrec will also record additional information about the open file descriptor count of the process.
+Linux-only currently.

 Attach Mode - Attaching to an existing process
 ----------------------------------------------